Skip to content

 LH in the menstrual cycle

 Before ovulation, LH levels rise rapidly, causing the mature ovarian follicle to rupture and release the egg.
-LH is thus responsible for the release of the egg and therefore for ovulation.
+LH is thus responsible for the release of the egg and therefore ovulation.

 This LH surge is also known as the "preovulatory surge" and is an important marker of the optimal time for fertilization.